RyanGaudion/COM528-Assignment1/documentation/documentation.md

 - As a **User** I want to be able to **be able to enter a cash amount for a transaction** so that **the correct amount is taken from my account**
 - As a **User** I want the app to be able to **show the status of a transaction** so that **I can confirm or deny whether the transaction has been successful**
 </br>

 - As an **Admin** I want **to be able to configure the device only once** so that **the device uses the same settings everytime**
 - As an **Admin** when I configure the device **I want to be able to supply Identity Credentials** so that **the device is able to authenticate to the API**
 - As an **Admin** I want **A log of all transactions in a local log file** so that **I can which transactions were successful and unsuccessful**

 </br>

 ## Project Plan
-The plan for the project is to split the application into:
+The plan for the project is to split the development into the following tasks.
+This way each developer can focus on a smaller part of the application:

 - Webapp UI
 - API Connection